What is gallbladder pain?

 - Contact solvent dissolution: A rare technique using chemicals that are directly injected into the gallbladder to aid in dissolving them.

-If you condition to experience symptoms despite all your efforts, going to the emergency room is a wise choice.
+If you experience symptoms despite all your efforts, going to the emergency room is a wise choice.
 If you choose not to seek professional care, you may experience the eventual complications of gallbladder pain.
 These include discomfort while eating, weight loss, electrolyte abnormalities, and a decrease in quality of life.